pedagand/MPRI-2.4-DTP/02-dependent/Indexed.lagda.rst

     eval {Γ} (fst {A}{B} p)    = ⟦fst⟧ {⟦ Γ ⟧C}{⟦ A ⟧}{⟦ B ⟧} (eval p)
     eval {Γ} (snd {A}{B} p)    = ⟦snd⟧ {⟦ Γ ⟧C}{⟦ A ⟧}{⟦ B ⟧} (eval p)

-Reify and reflect are defined at a given syntactic context, we therefore introduce suitable notations::
+Reify and reflect are defined for a given syntactic context, we therefore introduce suitable notations::

     [_]⊩_ : context → type → Set